jeantessier/Mocking-gradle-junit5/README.md

 1. EasyMock (a very distant third)

-I don't know JMockIt, but there has been very  little development, as of late, on both  JMock and EasyMock.
+I don't know JMockIt, but there has been very  little development, as of late, on either JMock or EasyMock.

-For my part, my new favorite framework on the JVM is [Spock](http://spockframework.org/).
-It uses Groovy to write the tests and they have much more of a BDD feel to them.
+For my part, my new favorite testing framework on the JVM is [Spock](http://spockframework.org/).
+It uses Groovy to write the tests, which have a much more BDD feel to them.
 It's support for mocking is also top notch.

 ## Introduction